Khalid Jamil names India's 23-member travelling squad to Bangladesh for Asian Cup Qualifiers - www.lokmattimes.com

 Khalid Jamil names India's 23-member travelling squad to Bangladesh for Asian Cup Qualifiers

-Bengaluru (Karnataka) [India], November 15 : Indian senior men's team head coach Khalid Jamil on Saturday, named a 23-member ...
+New Delhi [India], November 15 : Indian senior men's team head coach Khalid Jamil on Saturday named a 23-member ...

 While forward Ryan Williams, who recently obtained an Indian passport, will travel to Bangladesh, his inclusion in the matchday squad is subject to the receipt of a No Objection Certificate from Football Australia and the subsequent approvals from FIFA and AFC.